-MSN's search capabilities aren't quite as mature as those of Google or Yahoo!
-As a result of this immaturity, MSN has not yet developed the in-depth link analysis capabilities of these other primary search engines.
-Instead, MSN relies heavily on web-site content for ranking purposes.
-However, this may have a beneficial effect for new web sites that are trying to get listed in search engines.
+MSN's search capabilities aren't quite as mature as those of Yahoo! or Google.
+As a result, MSN has not yet developed the in-depth link analysis capabilities of these other primary search engines.
+Instead, MSN relies heavily on web site content for ranking purposes.
+However, this may benefit new web sites that are trying to get listed in search engines.

 The link-ranking capabilities of Google and Yahoo! can preclude new web sites from being listed for a period of time after they have been created.
-This is because (especially where Google is concerned)
+This is because (especially where Google is concerned) the quality of the link may be considered during ranking.
+New links are often ignored until they have been in place for a while.